rhdunn/xquery-intellij-plugin/README.md

 1. EXPath extensions;
 1. BaseX, MarkLogic, and Saxon vendor extensions.

+This plugin also has limited support for the following XML-based languages that use XPath:
-In addition, the plugin provides experimental integration for XSLT when the IntelliJ XPathView plugin is disabled:
+1. XSLT 1.0-3.0 (active when the IntelliJ XPathView plugin is disabled);
-1. Support parsing XSLT schema types such as `xsl:sequence-type` in `@as` attributes;
-1. Support for attribute value templates;
-1. Support for XSLT 3.0 text value templates.
+1. XProc 1.0-3.0.

 See https://rhdunn.github.io/xquery-intellij-plugin/ for the plugin documentation and tutorials.